KakushaVenecia/KakushaVenecia/README.md

 # 💫 About Me:

 - 📚 I’m just a girl passionate about music, tech, women’s rights, and making a difference.
-I’m excited to bring these passions together and explore how technology can help create real change and impact as I navigate work and life.
-I occasionally write my thoughts and share it on a blog somewhere.
-Please bear with this short introduction of my personhood as I work on a portfolio that represents my versatility<br>
+I’m excited to bring these passions together and explore how technology can help create real change and impact as I navigate work and life. <br>

 ### 🌐 Connect with me here<br>